About

 Guestbook

-All webpages and graphics (except a few, like most of the Random archive) are made by me, so it is in theory illegal to include my images or movies in your own site without my permission.
+All webpages and graphics (except a few, like many in the Random archive) are made by me, so it is in theory illegal to include my images or movies in your own site without my permission.
 In practice I have no objections if you want to use parts of my site, except if it would seem as if you were the author of any content created by me.
 I will be eager to grant you permission to use a part of this site, just mail me and tell me what you want.
-If that's too much asked, you may copy an image or movie, at the condition that it is clearly accompanied by a note saying it was “made by Dr. Lex”, and includes a clearly visible link to this site.
+If that's too much asked, you may copy an image or movie, at the condition that it is clearly accompanied by a note saying it was “made by Dr. Lex,” and includes a clearly visible link to this site.
 For instance, you can combine the note and link with the following HTML code:

-Made by <A href="http://www.dr-lex.be/">Dr. Lex</A>
+Made by <A href="https://www.dr-lex.be/">Dr. Lex</A>

 If you want to link to a software download on my site: link to the download page, not the file itself.
-Many files (.sit, .tgz, .zip, …) will produce a ‘403 forbidden’ error if they are not linked from within this very site!
+Many files (.sit, .tgz, .zip, …) will produce a ‘403 forbidden’ error if they are not linked from within this very site.
 If you use a browser that leaves the ‘HTTP referrer’ blank or replaces it by something fancy, you may also get 403 errors when downloading certain files.
 I had to enforce that the referrer is from this domain due to filthy crawlers that ignore robots.txt.

-This entire site and all included graphics, movies and sounds (unless stated otherwise) are copyright ©1997-2012 by Alexander Thomas.
+This entire site and all included graphics, movies and sounds (unless stated otherwise) are copyright ©1997-2023 by Alexander Thomas.

 The author of this page is not responsible by any means for any possible damage done to your computer, your body, your brain, your family members, pets or whatsoever, caused by the viewing of this site or any of the embedded media.